-- The GDPR and BDSG require organizations to implement appropriate controls to protect personal data (see GDPR and the BDSG). - The IT-SiG: - requires critical infrastructure operators to use state-of-the-art technology; - calls on telemedia services operators to prevent unauthorized access and service interruptions; and - encourages industry groups to develop sector-specific security standards. - (For more information on IT-SiG requirements, see IT-SiG and NIS Directive Implementation.)
+- The GDPR and BDSG require organizations to implement appropriate controls to protect personal data (see GDPR and the BDSG). - The BSIG: - requires operators of essential services to use state-of-the-art technology and, beginning 1 May, 2023, to implement systems for detecting cyberattacks; - encourages industry groups to develop sector-specific security standards.

+(For more information, see NIS Directive Implementation and the BSIG.)